cppccn/as-ffi-bindings/README.md

 # AssemblyScript bindings

-Currently this binding library is compatible with wasmer and we are studying on a compatibility with wasmtime.
-With this helper are able to read, write and use the allocation in your webassembly modules compiled from AssemblyScript.
+Currently, this binding library is compatible with Wasmer, and we are studying on a compatibility with WasmTime.
+With this helper are able to read, write and use the allocation in your WebAssembly modules compiled from AssemblyScript.

 ### Read

-We provide two helpers, StringPtr and BufferPtr.
-The string correspond to a string in AssemblyScript and the BufferPtr to ArrayBuffer.
-If you want to read the return of a native function.
-It's really easy.
+We provide two helpers, `StringPtr` and `BufferPtr`.
+The string correspond to a string in AssemblyScript and the `BufferPtr` to `ArrayBuffer`.
+If you want to read the return of a native function, it's really easy:

 ```rust
 use as_ffi_bindings::{Read, StringPtr};